-While working in St Martin's CE (Aided) Primary School, you have a duty of care towards the children/pupils/students here.
+While working in St Martin's CE (Aided) Primary School, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Katy Bartlett and can be contacted through the school office.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mrs Katy Bartlett and can be found through the school office.